 How Monitoring and Evaluation Is Taught in MPH Programs Around the World

-DELHI, India—A recent review of how monitoring and evaluation is taught in masters of public health programs globally follows a continuing trend from knowledge-based learning to competency-based learning.
-The idea is that identifying specific skills, and basing curricula around those skills, is crucial to preparing students to address the complex monitoring challenges of the 21st century.
+st DELHI, India—A recent review of how monitoring and evaluation is taught in masters of public health programs globally follows a continuing trend from knowledge-based learning to competency-based learning.
+The idea is that identifying specific skills, and basing curricula around those skills, is crucial to preparing students to address the complex monitoring challenges of the 21 century.

 This review, conducted by MEASURE Evaluation and the Public Health Foundation of India (PHFI) has published its findings in Frontiers in Public Health, a journal on the most effective methods for instruction related to public health.
 Of particular value is the discussion of the most essential skills that a public health graduate should have in monitoring and evaluation (M&E).
 Examples included (1) determining the need for conducting program evaluation, (2) designing an evaluation, and (3) interpreting results of an evaluation.
 The authors also note that while many masters of public health (MPH) courses included working in groups on projects, only one-third of them included practical experience as a competency.